A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Introduction

 \section{Introduction}

-In order to understand the actual behaviour of a system in a large domain and over a long duration, one may need to use a fine-level simulation throughout, for standard numerical schemes.
-However, this fine-level simulation becomes futile due to long computational time and huge memory constraints.
-So, a balanced model that is computationally feasible but does not lose much information about the system is needed; such a class of models can be acquired through multiscale modelling.
+In order to capture the behaviours of a system accurately, the standard numerical schemes often require fine-level simulations.
+However, this fine-level simulation becomes futile for a large domain and a long duration due to the requirement of long computational time and huge memory.
+So, a balanced model that is computationally feasible and does not lose much information about the system is required; such a class of models may be acquired through multiscale modelling.
+Complex system \cite{2007_roberts_general,2014_roberts_dynamical} behaviours are generally characterised as coherent spatio-temporal dynamics arising from the interaction of its different components, and the classical numerical concepts mostly fail to handle such systems, whereas multiscale modelling becomes helpful.
 Almost all physical problems have multiple scales.
-Complex system behaviour can be characterized as coherent spatio-temporal dynamics arising from the interaction of different components.
-Wherever the classical numerical concepts can not handle complex systems, multiscale modelling becomes helpful.
 Multiscale modelling captures the interactions and processes that occur at different scales in complex systems.
-In multiscale modelling, the separation of scales appears between the macroscopic and microscopic models, so it is a challenge in multiscale modelling to couple the scales to exchange the information between them.
-In many areas of Science and Engineering, a closed and accurate macroscale model may not be available, whereas a closed microscopic model is available with sufficient accuracy \cite{1985_car_unified,1991_coron_numerical,1996_tadmor_quasicontinuum,2001_knap_analysis,2013_ortega_phenylalanine,2014_kiuchi_high,2014_nguyen_rupture}.
+In multiscale modelling, mostly the macroscopic and microscopic scales are used to understand the complex system behaviour.
+However, it becomes a challenge to couple the scales to exchange information between these scales.
+In the fields of Science and Technology, macroscopic models always may not be available, though its microscopic models are available with sufficient accuracy \cite{1985_car_unified,1991_coron_numerical,1996_tadmor_quasicontinuum,2001_knap_analysis,2013_ortega_phenylalanine,2014_kiuchi_high,2014_nguyen_rupture}.
 Equation-free multiscale modelling \cite{2003_kevrekidis_equation} stands out as a powerful tool to take care of such problems.
-Under the equation-free framework, one can handle ODEs or PDEs at the microscopic level to find the system-level behaviours.